Bitcoin-Price-Prediction/btcpredictor/README.md

 <br><br>
 4. BTC predictor will cache computations within each minute to prevent any repeated work.
 This allows you to get the results you need as fast as possible.
 <br><br>
-5. BTC predictor's underlying model is retrained on fresh data every 5 - 10 minutes allowing it to constantly learn emerging market trends and sentiments.
-This allows the model to anticipate shocks to the market and ensures that predictions will not degrade over time.
+5. BTC predictor's underlying model is retrained on fresh data every 5 - 10 minutes.
+Frequent retraining allows the model to constantly learn emerging market trends and sentiments.
+This in turn ensures that predictions do not degrade over time and gives the model the ability to anticipate shocks to the market.
+Thanks to our multithreaded training scheme, model retraining does not interrupt dashboard predictions, so the end user will always see a constant stream of predictions every minute.

 ## Reproducibility